Niweera/exslt/README.md

-## THIS PACKAGE IS NOT MAINTAINED ANYMORE!

 # exSLT

-## A simple browser extension to view useful information on the SLT usage meter web page.
+## A simple browser extension to view useful information on the [SLT usage meter](https://myslt.slt.lk/boardBand/summary) web page.

 ### This is a Google Chrome extension, and I have only tested it for my Chrome browser.
 If it doesn't work for your Chrome browser, open a new issue.